Are you curious to know more about the types of hawks in Ohio?

 1. Northern Harrier

 The Northern Harrier is a bird of prey found in various habitats across North America, primarily in fields and marshes.
 This majestic raptor has distinctive markings on its back and belly with white patches around the neck.
-Its most recognizable feature is its very long tail and broad wings, which it uses to soar gracefully through the air in search of prey.
+Its most recognizable feature is its long tail and broad wings, which it uses to soar gracefully through the air in search of prey.Â

-Northern Harriers, the first on this list of the types of hawks in Ohio, feed almost exclusively on small mammals such as rabbits, voles, mice, and lemmings.
+Northern Harriers, the first on this list of hawks in Ohio, feed almost exclusively on small mammals such as rabbits, voles, mice, and lemmings.
 They use a ” quartering ” technique to fly low over the ground and scan for potential prey before quickly pouncing on them.
-These birds may also scavenge for carrion during colder seasons or hunt bats at night.
+These birds may also scavenge for carrion during colder seasons or hunt bats at night.Â

 The female harrier is usually larger than the male, and both sexes display remarkable aerial acrobatics when seeking food sources.
-Mating pairs build nests located near fields, so they have plenty of access to food sources throughout their breeding season.
-The female incubates up to five eggs while her mate brings her meals until they are ready to fledge after approximately 25 days of development inside their nest.
+Mating pairs build nests near fields, so they have plenty of access to food sources throughout their breeding season.
+The female incubates up to five eggs while her mate brings her meals until the eggs are ready to fledge after approximately 25 days of development inside their nest.

 2. Harris’s Hawk

 The Harris’s Hawk is an iconic bird of prey native to the southwestern United States, Mexico, and South America.
-This hawk species have various distinctive physical characteristics, including dark brown feathers with lighter streaks, a white throat and head, barred underparts, yellow legs, brown eyes and feet, and rounded wings.
-Also known as the Bay-winged Hawk or Dusky Hawk in some parts of its range, the Harris’s Hawk is popular among falconers due to its outstanding skills in cooperative hunting, which involve several birds hunting together.
+This hawk species has various distinctive physical characteristics, including dark brown feathers with lighter streaks, a white throat and head, barred underparts, yellow legs, brown eyes and feet, and rounded wings.
+Also known as the Bay-winged Hawk or Dusky Hawk in some parts of its range, the Harris’s Hawk is popular among falconers due to its outstanding skills in cooperative hunting, which involves several birds hunting together.

 Harris’s Hawks, the second on this list of the types of hawks in Ohio, are opportunistic hunters and feed on small animals such as rabbits, small birds, lizards, snakes, and insects.
 They tend to stay close to home when it comes to breeding grounds but may travel hundreds of miles in search of food.
 They are also known to prey upon larger animals than their size would suggest by mobbing them en masse, with up to seven individuals participating at once when they do so.